OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 One of them should offer the "Open in app" option and the other should not.

-If we click on the first one (`http://www.apple.com/shop/buy-iphone/iphone-xr`) it only offers the option to open it (in the browser).
+If we long press on the first one (`http://www.apple.com/shop/buy-iphone/iphone-xr`) it only offers the option to open it (in the browser).

 ![Forbidden Universal Link](Images/Chapters/0x06h/forbidden_universal_link.png)

-If we click on the second (`http://www.apple.com/today`) it shows options to open it in Safari and in "Apple Store":
+If we long press on the second (`http://www.apple.com/today`) it shows options to open it in Safari and in "Apple Store":

 ![Allowed Universal Link](Images/Chapters/0x06h/allowed_universal_link.png)

+> Note that there is a difference between a click and a long press.
+Once we long press a link and select an option, e.g. "Open in Safari", this will become the default option for all future clicks until we long press again and select another option.

 If we repeat the process and hook or trace the `application:continueUserActivity:restorationHandler:` method we will see how it gets called as soon as we open the allowed universal link.
 For this you can use frida-trace for example: